wp-plugins/decent-comments/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added: Chinese translation.
+* Added: Italian translation.
+* Added: New option to limit comment excerpts to a number of characters (useful for languages like Chinese where the word limit is not effective).

 = 1.2.0 =
 * Added feature: show comments for a specific post type.
 * Fixed: not linking author's avatar when the author has no related URL.